 The closing date for enrolment is 1 April.

 A non-refundable application / processing fee and a non-refundable examination fee determined by the SAVC and payable in SA currency apply.

 Certified copies of the veterinary degrees, diplomas and / or certificates have to be submitted with the application.

 A certificate of good standing as well as a police clearance both not older than three months must accompany the application.

-All candidates who failed twice are permitted to apply for an additional examination based on the following criteria:
+All candidates who failed twice are permitted to apply for an additional examination based on the criteria that the candidate provides: